leukeleu/django-ajax-assets/README.md

 ## What it does

-Django Ajax Assets provides a Mixin and some javascript that you can use in your ajax views.
+Django Ajax Assets provides a Mixin and some javascript that you can use in your Ajax views.
 The mixin will put some extra information in the response header of your view.
 This information will contain the path to extra assets you would like to be loaded for your Ajax view.
-Typically this will be js and css files that were not available to the browser when it initiated the first request.
+Typically this will be `js` and `css` files that were not available to the browser when it initiated the first request.

 Below is a typical request-response sequence:

-    1. Client:  GET /                                  # Client request a page
+    1. Client:  GET /                                  # Client requests a page
-       Server:  Response                               # Server gives normal response
+       Server:  Response                               # Server gives a normal response
     2. Client:  GET /my-ajax-view                      # Client does additional Ajax request X-Requested-With:XMLHttpRequest
     3. Server:  Response                               # Server gives response and specifies extra assets Ajax-Assets:/static/css/extra.css
     4. Client:  GET /static/css/extra.css              # Client requests the extra assets
-    5. The extra assets are then loaded with modernizr.
+    5. The extra assets are then loaded with modernizr by Django Ajax Assets

 Steps 2 to 5 can be repeated as often as needed.